Platelet Rich Plasma (PRP)

 Does PRP promote faster healing, better healing, or both?

 Both!
-Studies have shown PRP application not only speeds up the healing process, but also increases the net amount of bone present post-surgery, facilitating a successful final result.
+Studies have shown Platelet Rich Plasma application not only speeds up the healing process, but also increases the net amount of bone present post-surgery, facilitating a successful final result.

 Is PRP recommended for all bone graft patients?